Cognitive Psychology

 Neural-Net Modeling and Decision Making

-• Simulated gambling tasks in which the participant has to decide between two alternatives that provide different probabilities of winning or losing different amounts of (virtual, not actual) money.
+• Simulated gambling tasks in which the participant has to decide between two alternatives that provide different probabilities of winning or losing different amounts of virtual money.
 Dr. Levine and his students look at the effects of various personality variables on gambling choices.
 They also consider the effect of how the alternatives are presented and how preferences are elicited.

 • Studying different methods people use to reduce cognitive dissonance.
-Typically, cognitive dissonance studies assess the degree to which people will change relatively trivial attitudes or beliefs to be consonant with their behavior.
-However, when attitudes are particularly central to the person’s core identity, it is believed that they will use different methods to resolve cognitive dissonance than attitude change.
+Typically, cognitive dissonance studies assess the degree to which people change relatively trivial attitudes or beliefs to align with their behavior.